Ordu-Baliq: Historical accounts

 The most striking detail of his description is the golden yurt or tent on top of the citadel where the khagan held court.

-The golden tent was considered the heart of the Uyghur power, gold being the symbol of imperial rule.
+The golden tent was considered the heart of Uyghur power, gold being the symbol of imperial rule.
 The presence of a golden tent is confirmed in Chinese historical accounts where the Kirghiz khan was said to have vowed to seize the Uyghurs' golden tent.

 Discovery

-In 1871, the Russian traveler Paderin was the first European to visit the ruins of the Uighur capital.
-Only the wall and a tower were in existence, while the streets and ruins outside the wall could be seen at a distance.
+In 1871, the Russian traveler Paderin was the first European to visit the ruins of the Uyghur capital.
+Only the wall and a tower were in still standing, while the streets and ruins outside the wall could be seen at a distance.
 He was told that the Mongols call it either Kara Balghasun ("black city") or khara-kherem ("black wall").
 Paderin's belief that this was the old Mongol capital Karakorum has been shown to be incorrect.

-The site was identified as a ruined Uyghur capital by the expedition of Nikolay Yadrintsev in 1889 and two expeditions of the Helsingfors Ugro-Finnish society (1890), followed by that of the Russian Academy of Sciences, under Friedrich Wilhelm Radloff (1891).
+The site was identified as a ruined Uyghur capital by the expedition of Nikolay Yadrintsev in 1889 and two expeditions of the Finnish Finno-Ugrian Society (1890), followed by that of the Russian Academy of Sciences, under Friedrich Wilhelm Radloff (1891).